Skin Care Made Simple: A Beginner’s Guide to Daily Healthy Skin

 Avoid over-exfoliation as this can leave it irritated and breaking.

-Toner or Essence- It’s a hydrating toner or an essence that may be able to do overnight repair for your skin barrier.
+Toner or Essence: It’s a hydrating toner or an essence that may be able to do overnight repair for your skin barrier.

-Treatment Products: Retinoid, anti-acne creams, or anti-aging creams depending on your needs.
-And always patch-test each new product!
+Treatment Products: Retinoid, anti-acne creams, or anti-aging cream depending on the need.And always patch-test each new product!

 At night, when the skin repairs itself, give it the benefit of being well patronage with a good moisturizer or a sleeping mask.